Heinz Sachsenberg: The Sachsenberg Schwarm

 In 1945, he transferred briefly to jet fighters in Jagdgeschwader 7 (JG 7—7th Fighter Wing) as Staffelkapitän (squadron leader) of 9.
 Staffel of JG 7, but in April 1945 he joined Jagdverband 44 (JV 44—44th Fighter Detachment) based at Munich-Riem.
 His task was to provide top cover for the Messerschmitt Me 262 jet fighters during takeoff and landing.
 Sachsenberg was assigned as Staffelkapitän of the Platzschutzstaffel or airfield-protection squadron, flying the Focke-Wulf Fw 190 D-9 fighter.
 As squadron commander, his particular aircraft was known as "Red 1".
 The inscription on his Fw 190 D-9 was "Verkaaft's mei Gwand I foahr in Himmel!" meaning "Sell my clothes I'm going to heaven" in a Bavarian dialect.
 The Me 262 jet was vulnerable to strafing attacks during takeoff and landing.
 Generalleutnant Adolf Galland, the commanding officer of JV 44, ordered the formation of the Platzschutzstaffel.
 Already in 1944, III.
 Gruppe of Jagdgeschwader 54 (JG 54—54th Fighter Wing), flying the Fw 190 D, had provided fighter protection to Kommando Nowotny, the first experimental Me 262 jet fighter unit.

 The aircraft in the protection squadron were painted red on their underbelly with prominent white stripes to help in their identification by ground crews.
-The legend of the Papagei Staffel (parrot squadron) was born (the name was given after the war and is truly misleading as it was not used by the squadron itself).
-The decision to paint the aircraft in this manner was made by the pilots themselves, perhaps as result of the failed Operation Bodenplatte, where a number of German aircraft were lost to friendly fire.

-The protection squadron was tasked with flying Start- und Landeschutz (Takeoff and landing cover).
-During takeoff and landing, the jets were very vulnerable to attacks by strafing Allied ground-attack airplanes, because their engines were not very responsive at those times and the jets could not accelerate and decelerate quickly.
-Thus to give additional protection besides the light and medium AA-guns around the airfields, parts of JG 52 and JG 54 were delegated to fly protective missions to cover the takeoff-and-landing phase of the 'Stormbirds'.
-JV 44 was a special case in that they had their own protection squadron.

-After the war
+On 28 April, Galland moved JV 44 to Maxglan Airfield, near Salzburg while the remaining aircraft of the Platzschutzstaffel were to fly to Ainring.
+The next day, Sachsenberg led four Fw 190 D-9 to Ainring.
+His flight included Oberleutnant Klaus Faber, Hauptmann Waldemar Wübke and Leutnant Karl-Heinz Hofmann.
+On 4 May, JV 44 surrendered to U.S. forces, the pilots taken prisoner of war.
+Sachsenberg, accompanied by Klaus Neuman, Bodo Dischauer, Hofmann and Wübke, took off with whatever means they found.

+Later life

-He died on 17 June 1951 in Lich, following complications from wounds he received on 23 October 1944.
+Sachsenberg died on 17 June 1951 at the age of in Lich, West Germany of complications from wounds he had received on 23 August 1944.

-Quotations

-"I don't trust anything without a Propeller at least." - Sachsenberg in reply to being asked why he didn't fly jet aircraft.